In order to be a calorie deficit, you need to;

 In my opinion, walking is the best form of exercise if weight loss is the goal.

 Yes HIIT burns more calories in the same time frame, but how many times per week are you going to be motivated to do it?
 And for how long for, a few weeks?
 A few months?
 You can walk pretty much everyday for the rest of your life!

-How many you should do daly to lose weight depends on how much you’re eating, but I’d start by doing a consistent number each week, then you can adjust from there if you’re not losing weight at the rate you want.
+How many steps you should do daily to lose weight depends on how much you’re eating, but I’d start by doing a consistent number each week, then you can adjust from there if you’re not losing weight at the rate you want.